ufvivotech/ufDataQualityImprovement/README.md

 # UF Data Quality Improvement

-Project to improve UF VIVO data quality and accuracy
+Project to improve UF VIVO data quality and accuracy.
+Python programs and SPARQL scripts are used to find and fix data quality issues.
+Additional Python programs support basic ingest for UF data sources.
+See the project wiki for additional information.
+Project folders are described below.

 ## Papers